-- 1. The Director of IAP or her/his representative will take appropriate steps to defuse the situation and reassure concerned parties. - 2.
-In most cases, IAP will need to do no more at this point than reassure the concerned parent, student or other individual who has contacted IAP as the result of media coverage or rumor.
-The IAP staff member who calls back the party who registered the concern in the first place should tell him or her that appropriate inquiries have been made, that we are confident program participants are secure, that the program is proceeding normally, and that the participants' welfare is being provided for, as before. - 3.
-The Director of the IAP will make sure that all administrative and professional members of the IAP staff are aware of what has occurred, and what the concerned parties have been told; it is important that all members of the staff be able to provide the same information in case other inquiries are received. - 4.
+The Director of IAP or her/his representative will take appropriate steps to defuse the situation and reassure concerned parties.

+In most cases, Study Abroad Staff will need to do no more at this point than reassure the concerned parent, student or other individual who has contacted UW as the result of media coverage or rumor.
+The Study Abroad staff member who calls back the party who registered the concern in the first place should tell him or her that appropriate inquiries have been made, that we are confident program participants are secure, that the program is proceeding normally, and that the participants' welfare is being provided for, as before.

+The IAP Director will make sure that all Study Abroad Staff are aware of what has occurred, and what the concerned parties have been told; it is important that all members of the staff be able to provide the same information in case other inquiries are received.

 Parents who request it can be given the telephone number of the appropriate Embassy abroad.
 However, this information should not be offered to them as a matter of course: U.S. Embassies abroad will not appreciate receiving calls from overwrought individuals, especially when there is no emergency.
 You can also offer to provide the office number of the local staff or contact.
 Home phone numbers of local staff or contacts should be given out only after you have contacted the local staff yourself.
-It is helpful to remind distraught parents about the difference in time, especially in the early reporting of an emergency before it has been determined if an emergency is real or perceived. - 5.
-The staff member handling the emergency should prepare a simple statement, check it with the Director if possible, and provide it to the front desk as a first line of information to answer calls.
-All calls on the matter should be forwarded to the Director or staff person handling the emergency if they are available.
+It is helpful to remind distraught parents about the difference in time, especially in the early reporting of an emergency before it has been determined if an emergency is real or perceived.

+The staff member handling the emergency should prepare a simple statement, check it with the IAP Director if possible, and provide it to the front desk as a first line of information to answer calls.
+All calls on the matter should be forwarded to the IAP Director or staff person handling the emergency if they are available.